darwino/darwino-documentation/UI Libraries/SRV - Handling Database Events.md

 - When a document is created - queryNew/postNew

-  queryNew: to  accept or refuse the document creation
-  postNew: to set default values when the document is created
+  **queryNew**: to  accept or refuse the document creation **postNew**: to set default values when the document is created

 - When a document is loaded - queryLoad/postLoad

-  queryLoad: to prevent the document from being loaded
-  postLoad: to execute an action once the document is loaded
+  **queryLoad**: to prevent the document from being loaded **postLoad**: to execute an action once the document is loaded

 - When a document is saved - querySave/postSave

-  querySave: to accept of refuse the document save.
-The document content can also be updated before it is saved
-  postSave: to execute an action once the document is saved
+  **querySave**: to accept of refuse the document save.
+The document content can also be updated before it is saved **postSave**: to execute an action once the document is saved

 - When a document is deleted - queryDelete/postDelete (only triggered when a document is individually deleted, not with mass deletion, like `deleteAll()`).

-  queryDelete: to accept of refuse the document deletion
-  postDelete: to execute an action once the document is deleted
+  **queryDelete**: to accept of refuse the document deletion **postDelete**: to execute an action once the document is deleted

 An handler can be registered at anytime to the registry: